DinoChiesa/get-gcp-access-token/README.md

    }
    ```

-   You can then use that token as a Bearer token in API calls to `*.googleapis.com` .
+   You can then use that token as a Bearer token in API calls to
+   `*.googleapis.com` , subject to the roles and permissions the authenticated
+   user has.

 ## getTokenWithServiceAccount